 If you don’t have your own gear and want to be taken to the best snorkeling spots in Barbados, check out some of these guided tours.

-This two-hour snorkeling adventure tour will pick you up at your hotel and take you out to Carlise Bay to see the shipwrecks and turtles, then finishes with lunch and rum punch at the dockside Jolly Roger Tavern!
+This highly-rated snorkeling adventure tour will pick you up at your hotel and take you out to sail, swim, and snorkel off a luxury catamaran cruise.

 Where to stay in Barbados